 The division commander will provide a citizen complaint report to the Assistant Chief for review and then to the Chief of Police for final review.
 The division commander will also follow up with the citizen who filed the complaint.

-If you have a complaint that you wish to file, please contact us at (605) 692-2113 and ask to speak with Lt Terry Coon if the complaint involves a uniformed patrol officer, Lt Marci Gebers if the complaint involves a plain clothes detective, or Communications Commander Longville if the complaint involves a 911 dispatcher.
+If you have a complaint that you wish to file, please contact us at (605) 692-2113 and ask to speak with Lt Terry Coon if the complaint involves an officer, or Communications Commander Longville if the complaint involves a 911 dispatcher.